Dissipative superradiant spin amplifier for enhanced quantum sensing: Introduction

 Unfortunately, despite its success in a variety of atomic platforms, the amplification scheme of Ref.~\cite{Davis2016} is ineffective in setups where the spin ensemble consists of simple two-level systems that experience even small levels of $T_1$ relaxation (either intrinsic, or due to the cavity mode used to generate collective interactions).
 As analyzed in the Discussion, the $T_1$ relaxation both causes a degradation of the signal gain and causes the measurement signal to be overwhelmed by a large background contribution.
 This is true even if the single-spin cooperativity is larger than unity.
 Consequently, this approach to spin amplification cannot be used in many systems of interest, including almost all commonly studied solid-state sensing platforms.

 In this work, we introduce a conceptually new spin amplification strategy for an ensemble of $N$ two-level systems that overcomes the limitation posed by dissipation.
 Unlike previous work on interaction-based measurement, it does not use collective unitary dynamics for amplification, but instead directly exploits cavity-induced dissipation as the key resource.
 We show that the collective decay of a spin ensemble coupled to a lossy bosonic mode gives rise to a signal gain $G$ that exhibits the maximum possible scaling of $G \propto \sqrt{N}$.
 Crucially, in the presence of local dissipation, the amplification in our scheme depends only on the collective cooperativity (not on more restrictive conditions in terms of single-spin cooperativity), and this maximum gain can be reached even in regimes where the single-spin cooperativity is much smaller than unity.
 Moreover, our amplification mechanism has an ``added noise" that approaches the quantum limit one would expect for a bosonic phase-preserving linear amplifier.
 In addition, the scheme is compatible with standard dynamical decoupling techniques to mitigate inhomogeneous broadening.
+Our scheme has yet another surprising feature: in principle, it allows one to achieve an estimation error scaling like $1/\sqrt{N}$ even if one only performs a final readout on a small number of spins $N_A \ll N$.
 Finally, unlike existing unitary amplification protocols, which require the signal to be in a certain spin component \cite{Davis2016,Davis2017}, our scheme amplifies any signal encoded in the transverse polarization of a spin ensemble (similar to phase-preserving amplification in bosonic systems \cite{Clerk2010}).

 We stress that in contrast to the majority of interaction-based readout protocols, we are \emph{not} aiming to use entangled states to reach the Heisenberg limit (HL).
 Instead, our goal is to approach the standard quantum limit (SQL) using conventional dissipative spin ensembles, in systems where extrinsic readout noise is extremely large compared to spin projection noise.